Image Based Linux with Bootable Container Images

 4. The operating system should self-update when new images are available, as system source of truth should default to a remote registry.
 Updates can be delayed or scheduled.
 This default behavior can be adapted or controlled by a larger management system.

-5. It should always be possible to factory reset back to either the known built behavior of the system or roll back to previous behavior if an updated image does not function correctly.
+7. It should always be possible to factory reset back to the known built behavior of the system, by discarding all state (and per machine configuration) not present in the container image.